tiiiecherle/osx_install_config/README.md

 As I want and need to do some changes to the system with the following scripts I switch it off.
 Before you do that make sure you know what you are doing.

-As of now the system integrity protection has to be deactivated manually in the recovery with two possible options.
+As of now the system integrity protection has to be deactivated manually in the recovery.

 ##### Terminal